-Courses Required of All School Counseling Ed.M.
+Courses Required of All Ed.M.
 Students

 In order to facilitate student progress through the program, students are required to adhere to a block scheduling model in their first year of studies.
+The purpose of block scheduling is to ensure a smoother registration process and to facilitate community building with a smaller subset of students in the program.
 Full time students will be assigned courses and sections prior to registration and it is imperative that students only take courses that are assigned to them.
 If a student is unable to accommodate the assigned course schedule, they should contact the Program Director for approval for an alternate program of study.
 Failure to comply with this expectation might result in a delay of graduation.

 Courses listed in this section represent required coursework that must be successfully completed in order to obtain the Ed.M. in Psychological Counseling.
 In addition to the courses listed below, you will be expected to select electives from the various areas of psychology and other appropriate disciplines which will provide breadth and depth to your preparation as a counselor.
 Numbers in parentheses below refer to the number of points required by the program for each course.
-Please note aspects of the curricula are sequential, and several core courses have prerequisites or corequisites that must be satisfactorily completed prior to or while taking the course (marked by a "").
+Please note aspects of the curricula are sequential, and several core courses have prerequisites or corequisites that must be satisfactorily completed prior to or while taking the course (marked by a "\").